nikdavnik/docs-casa-prod/docs/source/administration/quick-start.md

 1. Finish configuration

-    Once satisfied with testing, configure the Gluu Server to use Casa 2FA to log in users to all applications the server protects.
+    Once satisfied with testing, configure the Gluu Server to log in users via Casa for all applications the server protects.
 Read the guide [here](./admin-console.md/#set-default-authentication-method-gluu).

 1. Check out available plugins